Updated on a regular basis. Last updated 24/01/2022

-The Association of British Choral Directors have published a research paper on the impact of the COVID 19 virus on choral activity in the UK, prepared by Professor Martin Ashley, an ABCD trustee, provides a survey of research into the current thinking about how choirs and conductors might resume rehearsing and performing in the future.
+The Association of British Choral Directors have published a research paper on the impact of the Covid-19 virus on choral activity in the UK, prepared by Professor Martin Ashley (an ABCD trustee) providing a survey of research into the current thinking about how choirs and conductors might resume rehearsing and performing in the future.
 HERE

-American Choral Directors Association (ACDA) released guidance and a statement of support for choral singing and study during the COVID-19 pandemic on June 15.
+American Choral Directors Association (ACDA) released guidance and a statement of support for choral singing and study during the Covid-19 pandemic on 15th June 2020.
 HERE

-Provisional research results released about various types of masks HERE
+Provisional research results about various types of masks (August 2020) HERE

-Resaerch on 'Exhaled respiratory particles during singing and talking' HERE
+Research on 'Exhaled respiratory particles during singing and talking' (August 2020) HERE

-Freiburg University of Music have published Risk assessment of coronavirus infection in the field of music – latest update 17 July 2020 HERE
+Freiburg University of Music has published a risk assessment of coronavirus infection in the field of music – latest update 17th July 2020 HERE

-A number of performing arts organizations have joined forces to commission a study on the effects of COVID-19 on the return to the rehearsal hall.
-Most up to date results can be found HERE
+A number of performing arts organisations have joined forces to commission a study on the effects of Covid-19 on the return to the rehearsal hall.
+The most up to date results (2021) can be found HERE.

-In the Netherlands they have gathered a consortium that would like to encourage research specifically on the effects of music-making.
-This research project initiated by the Rotterdam Philharmonic Orchestra (RPhO) and supported by all major Dutch orchestral and choral associations is carried out by Delft University of Technology (TU Delft).
-The aim is to publish and review the different articles and come up with clear and scientific based advice for singers and wind musicians.
-See https://www.virmus.nl/ where they have started collecting existing research, including contradicting research about aerosols.
+In the Netherlands, the website VirMus.nl aims to provide musicians with science-based information during Covid-19.
+This research project, initiated by the Rotterdam Philharmonic Orchestra (RPhO) and supported by all major Dutch orchestral and choral associations, is carried out by Delft University of Technology (TU Delft).
+The aim is to publish and review the different articles and come up with clear and scientific-based advice for singers and wind musicians.

-In Austria the Wiener Philharmoniker also did a similar study here The Chorverband Österreich commissioned a study with the Vienna university on aerosoles and singing, see -> here.
+The Chorverband Österreich commissioned a study with the Vienna university on aerosols and singing, see here.
 They only observed the emission of aerosols, not their distribution in a room over time and not the role they can play in infections, but they showed with the pictures they made that aerosoles are not distributed over a significant distance.
 They recommend wearing facemasks for singing.